Salisbury (UK Parliament constituency): Boundaries

+Amesbury and the Till Valley were transferred to the new constituency of East Wiltshire.
+To partly compensate, Tisbury and the Nadder Valley were transferred from South West Wiltshire.

 Traditions

 According to a local tradition, the Member of Parliament for Salisbury sings the song The Vly be on the Turmut from the balcony of the White Hart Hotel in St John's Street after winning each Parliamentary election.

 Constituency profile

 The constituency consists of Census Output Areas of one local government district with a working population whose income is close to the national average and lower than average reliance upon social housing.
 At the end of 2012 the unemployment rate in the constituency stood as 1.6% of the population claiming jobseekers allowance, compared to the regional average of 2.5%.

 The rural county as a whole has a low 14.8% of its population without a car, 18.6% of the population without qualifications and a high 29.5% with level 4 qualifications or above.
 In terms of tenure across the whole county 67.5% of homes are owned outright or on a mortgage as at the 2011 census.